 What we do

-PCIC is a nonprofit organization that leverages technology, health data sharing, and public health best practices to empower patients and providers to achieve enduring health outcomes and financial sustainability.
+PCIC is a nonprofit organization that leverages technology, health data sharing, and public health best practices to empower clients and providers to achieve enduring health outcomes and financial sustainability.

 We work with local governments, hospital systems, health plans, federally qualified health centers (FQHCs), health maintenance organizations (HMOs) and social service agencies to streamline care coordination and patient data sharing.